pentandra/lifepreserver/content/blog/opening-knowledge/index.markdown

 Maybe my hope for the future has come from reading too much academic writing, which most of the time doesn't deserve the distinction of prose.
-Most is not enjoyable to read, and seem like they were not very enjoyable to write in the first place.
+Most is not enjoyable to read, and don't seem like they were very enjoyable to write in the first place.
 Please don't misunderstand.
 There _is_ a place for well-written prose!
 But situations exist, especially in research, that are not a good fit for the medium.
+It's fine to add prose on top of the discoveries, but intricate prose should not be required to share the nuts and bolts of _knowledge creation_.
 Beyond that, our systems of citations are rooted in a two-dimensional world, and have not been able grow beyond this limitation.
 Footnotes seem to be the best tool that we currently have to describe the connections between pieces of information, but are lousy at preserving the